windwardadmin/restfulclient-python/CONTRIBUTING.md

 Note: You need a HOME environment variable pointing to a location that contains a .pypirc file.

+setup.py is already set up, but before pushing to pypi, you'll want to open setup.py and change the version number.

+With the version number changed, you simply have to run `python setup.py sdist upload -r pypi`

 To upload documentation, go to edit the package at: https://pypi.python.org/pypi?%3Aaction=pkg_edit&name=restfulengine